Allosaurus: Brain and senses

 The brain of Allosaurus, as interpreted from spiral CT scanning of an endocast, was more consistent with crocodilian brains than those of the other living archosaurs, birds.
 The structure of the vestibular apparatus indicates that the skull was held nearly horizontal, as opposed to strongly tipped up or down.
 The structure of the inner ear was like that of a crocodilian, indicating that Allosaurus was more adapted to hear lower frequencies and would have had difficulty hearing subtle sounds.
 The olfactory bulbs were large and well suited for detecting odors, but were typical for an animal of its size.
+The opening for the trigeminal nerve was relatively small compared to those of birds and crocodilians; this is also true of other non-avian theropods, and suggests they did not have the heightened facial sensitivity of crocodilians and some birds.
+As with other large theropods, the endocranial volume of Allosaurus is proportionally greater than in smaller theropods; this is thought to have accommodated larger dural venous sinuses, helping to cool the brain.